|How compiled||Administrative data, survey data|

-Health expectancies (HEs) are extensions of LE that combine mortality data with both general and functional health status data to produce estimates of the span of life that a person can expect to live in “Very good” or “Good” health –healthy life expectancy (HLE), or without a limiting long-standing illness or disability – disability-free life expectancy (DFLE).
+Health state life expectancies (HSLEs) are extensions of life expectancies (LE) that combine mortality data with both general and functional health status data to produce estimates of the span of life that a person can expect to live in “very good” or “good” health – healthy life expectancy (HLE), or without activity restriction or disability associated with a longstanding physical or mental illness or condition, disability-free life expectancy (DFLE).

-This partitioning of length of life into periods spent in various health states provide a quality dimension to LE.
-These metrics provide an informative summary measure of the health status of the population, which provides a context to changing patterns in life span.
+This partitioning of length of life into periods spent in various health states provides a quality dimension to LE.
+These metrics provide an informative summary measure of the health status of the population, which provides a context to changing patterns in lifespan.

 The publication provides figures for males and females at national, regional and local level.
-The figures presented are 3-year rolling averages to ensure they are sufficiently robust at all geographic levels.
+The figures presented are three-year rolling averages to ensure they are sufficiently robust at all geographic levels.

 This report provides a range of information that describes the quality of the data and details any points that should be noted when using the output.

 We have developed Guidelines for Measuring Statistical Quality; these are based upon the five European Statistical System (ESS) Quality Dimensions.
 This report addresses these quality dimensions and other important quality characteristics, which are:

 - output quality trade-offs

 More information is provided about these quality dimensions in the following sections.

 (The degree to which statistical outputs meet users’ needs.)

 Our health state life expectancies output has two components, each of which has a different population coverage.
 The two components are: